How is it used?

 Fructosamine testing has been available since the 1980s.
 Both fructosamine and HbA1c tests are used primarily as monitoring tools to help diabetics control their blood sugar (glucose), but HbA1c is much more popular and more widely accepted.
 Fructosamine may be useful in situations where the HbA1c cannot be reliably measured.
 Instances where fructosamine may be a better monitoring choice than HbA1c include:

-- Rapid changes in diabetes treatment - fructosamine allows the effectiveness of diet or medication adjustments to be evaluated after a couple of weeks rather than months
+- Assessment of short-term/ rapidly changing - fructosamine allows the effectiveness of diet or medication adjustments to be evaluated after a couple of weeks rather than months

 - Diabetic pregnancy - good control is essential during pregnancy and the needs of the mother frequently change during gestation; fructosamine measurements may be ordered along with glucose levels to help monitor and accommodate shifting glucose and insulin requirements